anthonysim/anthonysim/README.md

 ### Welcome to my GitHub profile!

 <p>
   My name is <strong>Anthony Sim</strong> and I am a software engineer from Southern California with experience working on full-stack application.
 I have a  background in accounting, auditing, and finance.
-I enjoy working with technologies such as React, NextJS, NodeJS/ExpressJS, MongoDB, PostgreSQL, and AWS.
+I enjoy working with following technologies below:
 </p>

 ### Tech Stack